Frequently asked questions

 How often can the Standard Variable Rate ("SVR") change?

-The loan can be repaid at any time, however an early repayment charge may apply.
-During any initial fixed rate or discount period, overpayments of up to 10% can be made without incurring an early repayment charge using the Flexible Repayment Option.
+During any initial fixed rate or discount period, overpayments of up to 10% can be made off the capital without incurring early repayment charges.

 What happens if my circumstances change?

 Our 55+ Mortgages are portable so can be transferred with a house move.
 The costs involved in transferring are the responsibility of you as the borrower, and the new property must form suitable security for the mortgage.